niklasf/python-agentspeak/README.rst

     $ python -m pyson

-See :code:`examples/embedded` for an an example that interfaces with custom Python code.
+See :code:`examples/embedded` for an example that interfaces with custom Python code.

 Jason compability